-1. The improvement of existing roads if the County Engineer of each county makes a determination that the improvement is (a) necessary for traffic safety and, (b) is consistent with the agricultural use of land in the ASA.

-2. The construction, modification, or operation of transmission lines for electricity, gas, or oil or of any gathering or production lines for oil or gas provided that the construction, modification or operation of the lines does not cause the land to lose its eligibility for CAUV.

-3. The construction, modification, or operation of water or sewer lines if an official or employee of Ohio EPA orders the construction, modification or operation of the lines so that water and sewer service to areas outside of the ASA can be connected.
+- 1. The improvement of existing roads if the county engineer of each county in which a portion of the area affected by the improvement is located makes a determination that the improvement is: - a.
+Necessary for traffic safety and, - b.
+Is as consistent as possible with the agricultural use of land in the ASA. - 2.
+The construction, modification, or operation of transmission or distribution lines for electricity, gas, or oil or of any gathering or production lines for oil or gas provided that the construction, modification or operation of the lines does not cause the land to lose its eligibility for CAUV. - 3.
+The construction, modification, or operation of water or sewer lines if an official or employee of Ohio EPA orders the construction, modification or operation of the lines so that water and sewer service to areas outside of the ASA can be connected.
 In addition, in this case, the lines can not provide service connections to any land within the ASA.

 Counties should take great care in analyzing anticipated development in the area before they make this commitment.
-The statute requires the Board to review any information it possesses concerning improvements that are planned during the next ten years to existing and proposed roads.
-Likewise, as a part of the hearing process on the application, the Board may consider any comprehensive plan, and may use the plan as a basis for approval or rejection of the application.
+The statute requires the commissioners to review any information it possesses concerning improvements that are planned during the next 10 years to existing and proposed roads.
+Likewise, as a part of the hearing process on the application, the commissioners may consider any comprehensive plan, and may use the plan as a basis for approval or rejection of the application.

-Under the Act, a proposed road has a very exact meaning.
-It means "any future roadway project that is on a new alignment or relocation of an existing alignment and for which state or federal funding has been allocated for, but not limited to, an interchange justification or bypass study, environmental review, design, and right-of-way acquisition.
-Likewise, improvement has a specific definition for the purposes of the Act.
+Under the law, a proposed road has a very exact meaning.
+It means "any future roadway project that is on a new alignment or relocation of an existing alignment and for which state or federal funding has been allocated for, but not limited to, an interchange justification or bypass study, environmental review, design, and right-of-way acquisition."
+Likewise, improvement has a specific definition.
 An improvement includes "any action taken with respect to an existing or proposed road that would cause the road to cover a portion of land that it does not cover or is not proposed to cover at the time of the hearing."

-Finally, the law provides that any portion of land that would be covered by a planned improvement is ineligible for enrollment in an Agricultural Security Area.
-In this case, it is unclear if the application has to be rejected or if it can be amended to remove such land from the area proposed in the application to be an ASA.
-It does not appear that the Board of County Commissioners has the authority to modify the boundaries of the proposed ASA for this or for any other reason.
+Finally, the law provides that any portion of land that would be covered by a planned improvement is ineligible for enrollment in an agricultural security area.
+In this case, it is unclear if the application must be rejected or if it can be amended to remove such land from the area proposed in the application.
+It does not appear that commissioners have the authority to modify the boundaries of the proposed ASA for this or any other reason.